0xfuturistic/Twitter-Giveaways-Bot/README.md

 Once there, open the ``config.py`` file with a text editor; don't run it!
 This file has all the variables the main script will use.
 Give each one of them the values you want, or just leave them by default.

-However, you do need to change the first variable; ``twitter_credentials``.
+However, you do need to change the first variable: ``twitter_credentials``.
 As it contains all the credentials related to the Twitter API; they can't stay blank (what's by default) if you want the bot to connect to Twitter.

 #### Twitter App
-This is meant to be a short guide on how to get the twitter credentials the bot needs to have.
+This is meant to be a short guide on how to get the twitter credentials your bot will need.
 Here I assume you already have Twitter account, if you don't please make one now.
 ##### Steps:
 * Enter to [Twitter Apps](https://apps.twitter.com/) and click the `Create New App` button
 * Fill out all details and create the app